-The web is a wonderful thing, brimming with resources and tutorials for people wanting to learn the art of Photoshop CS6 (and previous versions).
-But, sometimes, too much choice can be confusing, so we've picked 10 top sites that will really help you get to grips with the photo editing software.
+But sometimes too much choice can be confusing, so we've picked some top sites that will really help you get to grips with the image editing software.

 Pixel2life is a huge tutorial search engine on the internet, which caters for graphic designers and programmers.
 It has an extensive section on Photoshop training with literally thousands of tutorials to choose from.
-The site also features a really useful sidebar of sub categories in order for you to find lessons in the effects you want to achieve.
+The site also features a really useful sidebar of sub-categories to help you find lessons in the effects you want to achieve.

 If you're a newbie to Photoshop, then head over to Photoshop Essentials, which has easy to follow, step-by-step style training.
-They have lessons on everything from Photoshop basics to photo editing and retouching, text effects and more.
-And it's all written with beginners in mind.
+It offers lessons on everything from Photoshop basics to photo editing and retouching, text effects and more – and it's all written with beginners in mind.
 The site is clean, tidy and easy to navigate.
-It also has helpful side bars featuring the latest and most popular tutorials.
+It also has helpful sidebars highlighting the latest and most popular tutorials.

-Phlearn is a fantastic, free online resource offering lots of high quality photography and Photoshop instructions.
-Owner and creative director Aaron Nace also aims to make the training interesting and dynamic, keeping the viewers attention by throwing in the occasional joke or singing and dancing on screen.
+Phlearn is a fantastic, free online resource offering lots of high quality photography and Photoshop instruction.
+Owner and creative director Aaron Nace also aims to make the training interesting and dynamic, keeping the viewer's attention by throwing in the occasional joke or singing and dancing on screen.
 Informative and entertaining: what more could you want?

-Psdtuts+ is a blog that offers some of the best Photoshop tutorials around.
+Envatotuts+ is a blog that offers some of the best Photoshop tutorials around.
 The site has an extensive library of tutorials covering many different areas, including 3D, illustration and text effects to name but a few.
-It also has a Basix section for beginners so users of all skill levels can learn the art of photo manipulation, retouching, icon design, text effects, and much more.

 10. PS Hero